giantswarm/architect-orb/docs/job/push-to-registries.md

 # push-to-registries

-This job builds a docker image and pushes it to a registry.
+This job builds a docker image and pushes it to a set of registries configured within the job itself.
+This way this job centralizes the management over image uploads and build process.
-It uses the Dockerfile at the root of the workspace directory and the root directory as build context by default.
+It uses the `dockerfile` at the root of the workspace directory and the root directory as build context by default.
 Otherwise, it is possible to specify the Dockerfile and build context to use with `dockerfile` and `build-context` arguments respectively.

-**NOTE**: docker registry username and password are read from environment variables which default to `ARCHITECT_DOCKER_REGISTRY_USERNAME` and `ARCHITECT_DOCKER_REGISTRY_PASSWORD` respectively.
-This can be changed via `username_var` and `password_var` arguments.
 **NOTE**: The docker image will be tagged with the version found by `architect project version` command.

+**NOTE:** The registry domain is configured by the job itself.
+In the `image` argument, please only specify `repository/image`

 Argument `tag-suffix` allows to specify a special suffix to be added after the generated container tag.

 Example usage